 In the pursuit of the book that’s good enough, I haven’t written a book that’s alive.
 Something with a pulse.
 Something that has the “x factor” to succeed.
 (Hint: the “x factor” in any manuscript is voice.)
 Not yet.
 That’s what I finally have to tackle (in all my “spare” time, ha!).
 And the painful funny thing is, I’ve known it all along.
 In my rush to write and revise, I’ve known that these manuscripts haven’t been my absolute best work.
 A long time ago, in college, I figured out that my lazy try was better than some people’s absolute best writing.
 That’s the moment when I decided to play it safe.
 I know I’m not alone in this.

 People have a tendency to stop short of doing their best.
 It’s a self-defense mechanism.
-If they don’t write the things they really want, if they don’t pour out the real effort, then the failure they’re imagining (and will most likely experience) can’t hurt them that deeply.
+If they don’t write the things they really want, if they don’t give themselves permission to write bravely, then the failure they’re imagining (and will most likely experience) can’t hurt them that deeply.
 Criticism slides right off, because they have a dirty little secret: this wasn’t the real try anyway.

-Well, I am throwing in the towel on that attitude these days.
+So I’m throwing in the towel on my lazy attitude these days.
 It’s childish, it’s self-defeatist and it’s the last great threshold in my writing life.
+I’m finally giving myself permission to write bravely.
 Is there anybody out there with me who’ll do the same?
 Have I hit upon anybody else’s dirty little secret?
 Good.

 Write what you can’t.
 Write what you’ve been afraid to write this entire time.

 I’m done with writing safe, bloodless manuscripts that get me nowhere.
 Just like any writer, I’ve faced a lot of rejection.
 But I’m grateful for it, so thank you to all the editors who haven’t published me yet.
 Thanks for not letting me get away with it.
-I’ll be here until next time, getting over my self-inflicted BS and finally writing the manuscript that’ll make me vulnerable, that’ll seem impossible, that’ll take me over my last threshold.
+I’ll be here until next time, getting over my self-inflicted BS and finally writing bravely in order to craft the manuscript that’ll make me vulnerable, that’ll seem impossible, that’ll take me over my last threshold.

-I want nothing less from the writers who query me.
+If I’m giving myself permission to write bravely, I expect nothing less from the writers who query me.